Little $q$-Jacobi polynomials and symmetry breaking operators for $U_q(sl_2)$: Tensor products of -representations

 form a submodule isomorphic to $V_{\lambda+\lambda'+2n}$.
-The condition $\lambda+\lambda'\notin \mathbb{Z}$ (and $q$ not a root of unity) ensures that the Casimir operator $\Delta(C)$ takes different values on these different subspaces, that is
+The condition $\lambda+\lambda'\notin \mathbb{Z}_{\leq 0}$ (and $q$ not a root of unity) ensures that the Casimir operator $\Delta(C)$ takes different values on these different subspaces, that is

-This proves the decomposition in (\ref{decxy}). \end{proof} \begin{rema} The necessity of the $q$-commutation relation between $x$ and $y$ should be clear.
+Therefore these subspaces are linearly independent.
+Moreover the direct sum exhausts the whole space $\C_q[x,y]$.
+This can be seen by noting that there is a non-zero term of degree $N$ in $\C[x+q^\lambda y] P_n^{\lambda,\lambda'}(x,y)$ for each $n=0,\dots,N$, which gives the correct dimension $N+1$ for the homogeneous component of degree $N$.
+This ends the proof of the decomposition (\ref{decxy}). \end{proof} \begin{rema} The necessity of the $q$-commutation relation between $x$ and $y$ should be clear.
 If the action of $\Delta(E)$ is to be by multiplication by a polynomial, this polynomial has to be the result of $\Delta(E)$ on $1$.
 This is $x+q^{\lambda} y$.
 Then the only way to make the action of $\Delta(E)$ coincide with left multiplication by $x+q^{\lambda} y$ is to have $yx=q^2xy$.

 Actually, it is remarkable that such a simple way is possible and of course it is closely related with the fact that $\Delta(E)$ is not equal to $E\otimes 1+1\otimes E$ but is not too far from it.
 Another way to see it is as follows.